tx-lin/vmSafeguard/README.md

-# ESXi Web Management Tool -  Project
+# vmSafeguard -  Project
 :warning: <b> CURRENT STABLE RELEASE is 4.6 (It's not the master branch, you need to switch on 4.6 branch) </b>
 <br><br>
-EWMT project has been created to facilitate the management and the VMs<b> backup </b> of an ESXi.
-With this tool, you will be able to backup a pool of VMs, Single Vm, Read the Backup logs etc. <u> Unfortunalty, EWMT is not compatible with Vsphere at this moment.
+vmSafeguard project has been created to facilitate the management and the VMs<b> backup </b> of an ESXi.
+With this tool, you will be able to backup a pool of VMs, Single Vm, Read the Backup logs etc. <u> Unfortunalty, vmSafeguard is not compatible with Vsphere at this moment.
 Some Technical constraint prevent me to do it. </u>

 Enjoy :)